ambertk/MNIST/README.md

 docker run bmcilw1/mnist
 ```

-Or, on a raspberry pi or other ARM processor device
+Or, on a raspberry pi or other ARM processor device you will need to add `:rpi` to the end of the container name like below.
+Remember to do this each time the container name appears!

 ```bash
 docker run bmcilw1/mnist:rpi

 ```

-This will take a while the first run because it needs to fetch the container from your internet connection.
+This will take a long time the first run because it needs to fetch the container from your internet connection.

 What did NOT happen
 -------------------